Is our prayer service on the birth of a child and for the mother offensive?

 There are two main requests for the mother.
-The first one is for “cleansing from the defilement” (twice in the 2nd prayer, that specifies, “bodily defilement”).
-“Defilement” is also mentioned in the 1st prayer, in which reference is made to the “Davidic word”: “we were conceived in transgressions, and are all defiled before You.”* The first part of the “Davidic word” (minus the plural form) comes from the 50th Psalm (51st in the Western Bibles), but the second part (“and are all defiled before You”) does not.
+The first is for “cleansing from the defilement” (mentioned twice in the second prayer, that specifies, “bodily defilement”).
+“Defilement” is also mentioned in the first prayer, in which reference is made to the “Davidic utterance”: “We were conceived in transgressions, and are all defiled before You.”1 The first part of the “Davidic utterance” (note: without the plural) comes from the 50th Psalm (51st in western Bibles), but the second part (“and are all defiled before You”) does not.

 Behind all the prayers looms the unorthodox understanding of the “original sin.”
-But in the Orthodox Church we never understood it as a personal sin for which we should feel guilty.
+But in the Orthodox Church we never understood the original sin as a personal sin for which we should feel guilty.
 It is the sin of our ancestors, called appropriately in the Orthodox Church “ancestral sin.”
-Of course we all bear its consequences (corruption, suffering, death, confusion of our mind and feebleness of will, together with a propensity to sin followed by actual sin), but we inherit no guilt.
-These prayers do not reflect the resurrectional ethos and phronema of the Church.
+Of course we all bear its consequences (corruption, suffering, death, confusion of mind and feebleness of will, together with a propensity to sin followed by actual sin), but we inherit no guilt.
+These prayers do not reflect the resurrectional ethos and the phronema of the Church.
 They belong to the Middle Ages, and reflect the mindset of the West, which is more akin to Judaism than to Christianity.

-To conclude, it is my opinion that this prayer service is offensive to the mother, to her family and to those present, and in need of a complete overhaul.
-I believe that on an occasion as joyous as this, it would be preferable to offer thanks to the life-giving God for a safe delivery, for giving to the family the gift of life, and bestow the Church’s blessing upon a new member in the making.
+To conclude, it is my opinion that this prayer service is offensive to the mother, to her family and to those present, and is in need of a complete overhaul.
+I believe that on an occasion as joyous as this, it would be preferable to offer thanks to the life-giving God for a safe delivery, for giving the family the gift of life, and to bestow the Church’s blessing upon a new member in the making.
 It is also my suggestion that the priest’s Prayer Book should be enriched with a prayer for safe labor and delivery, a prayer for the unborn child, and a prayer for a couple that wants to have a child.

 Comments?

-* Wording from the Book of Needs of the Holy Orthodox Church.
+1. Wording from the Book of Needs of the Holy Orthodox Church.
 The Service may be found online here.
 See also the translation by Isabel Florence Hapgood, from which the third prayer is missing, and a translation on this site of a Cypriot priest.
-The text in Greek is found here, pp. 140-41.
+The text in Greek is found here, pp. 140-41

 0